Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * New script globals `hs_verbose` and `breakpoints_enabled`
 * Support for script parameters similar to the ones seen in H3+.
 * First person permutations will match the third person permutations when object render models match.
+* The Movement Penalized field in weapon tags is now functional.
+* HUD prompts for actions such as entering vehicles will now display correctly.

 ## Content